nickhq/shop/README.md

 - CSS
 - HTML

-I use [VS Code](https://code.visualstudio.com) as my primary editor
+I use [VS Code](https://code.visualstudio.com) as my primary editor of choice

 ## Setting Up
 > Ensure that you have PHP(obviously), composer, mysql and NodeJs installed on your computer.